-\end{lem} The preceding two lemmas rely on joint continuity (of both function and derivative) to allow differentiation under the integral in the classical sense.
-In the next lemma, we want to differentiate under the integral, but only weakly so.
-We retain joint continuity of the function, but swap joint continuity of the derivative for joint integrability of the weak derivative.
-This allows for a Fubini type argument (which we omit). \begin{lem} Suppose $ f: \mH \times \mH \to \mR $ is continuous, and the distributional derivative $ X_i f$ is in $ L_{\text{loc}}^r ( \mH \times \mH ) $ for all $ 1 \leq r < \infty $.
-Let
+The preceding two lemmas rely on joint continuity (of both function and derivative) to allow differentiation under the integral in the classical sense.
+In the next lemma, we want to differentiate under the integral but only weakly so.
+We retain joint continuity of the function and swap joint continuity of the derivative for joint integrability of the weak derivative.
+This allows for a Fubini-type argument (which we omit).